 The AusIMM EEF Scholarship Program

-Applications for the 2017 AusIMM EEF Scholarship Program are NOW OPEN
+Applications for the 2017 AusIMM EEF Scholarship Program are CLOSED

-The Australasian Institute of Mining and Metallurgy support students who are strong leaders by awarding them The AusIMM Education Endowment Fund (EEF) Scholarships which offers the following scholarships:
+The Australasian Institute of Mining and Metallurgy support students who are strong leaders by awarding them The AusIMM Education Endowment Fund (EEF) Scholarships.
+These scholarships will reopen in July 2017 for 2018 applications for the following scholarships:

 - The AusIMM EEF PhD Award – up to $25 000 per annum.